 Evaluation of the doctoral education

-Given the way Karolinska Institutet’s (KI’s) 2,000-plus doctoral students are distributed over 22 departments, each with his/her own individual study plan, it is something of a challenge to follow up the quality of KI’s doctoral education and build up a complete picture of an individual doctoral student’s study/work situation and integration on the global labour market.
-Much of the quality work is done at departmental level.
+Given the way Karolinska Institutet’s (KI’s) 2,000-plus doctoral students are distributed over 22 departments, each with his/her own individual study plan, it is something of a challenge to follow up the quality of KI’s doctoral education and build up a complete picture of the individual doctoral student’s study/work situation.
 Surveys and polls are sent out to KI’s doctoral students at regular times, such as after each course and in connection with their public defence.
 Occasional surveys have also been sent to different categories of respondent, such as alumni, supervisors and examination board members.

 The purpose of Exit poll